Amarabright/World-University-Ranking/README.md

  - buttons and
  - Data Visualization

-Aside carrying out this project on PowerBI.
-I had already done in EDA on Python. the script is also attached in this repository.
+### Aside carrying out this project on PowerBI.
+I had already done the EDA on Python. the script is also attached in this repository.
-You may want to check it out here
+You may want to check it out [here](https://github.com/Amarabright/World-University-Ranking/blob/main/World%20University%20Ranking.ipynb)
 ---

 ## Data Source: